lm209/Nobara-Steamdeck-install-for-ROG-Ally/README.md

 curl https://raw.githubusercontent.com/CryoByte33/steam-deck-utilities/main/install.sh | bash -s --

-Start Cryoutilities and change all to Recommended, reboot now
+Start Cryoutilities and change all to Recommended, password is gamer as default or what ever you chose. reboot now

 Enjoy your new steamdeck aka ROG ALLY!!!!